giellatekno/neahttadigisanit/neahtta/neahtta/configs/README.md

 what they do.

-When done with these steps, be sure to add the new files and directories to SVN and check them in.
+When done with these steps, be sure to add the new files and directories to git and check them in.

 ### 5.)
 Paradigm bonus material: wordform contexts